nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Reposible for preparing initial software installation and preparing works
 - 90 minutes to run
 - Cloud Init
+- Custom extentions can be added to scale sets as well

 ## Boot diagnostics
 - Boot diagnostics is a debugging feature for Azure virtual machines (VM) that allows diagnosis of VM boot failures